API Reference¶

 Bases: PolicySource

-HTTP policy source using requests
+HTTP policy source using requests with ETag support.

 Extra: rbacx[http]